BugTracker-BH/Atlas-Map-Patcher/README.md

 </div>

 ## Overview
-The **Atlas Tool Suite** is a unified, highly optimized single-file web application specifically engineered for Minecraft map creators.
+The **Atlas Tool Suite** is a unified, highly optimized single-file web application specifically engineered for Minecraft realms map makers.
 Submitting a world to Atlas has strict technical requirements oftentimes, third-party parsers crash due to corrupted `0-byte` region files, and specific promotional dimension rules must be adhered to.

 This lightweight tool operates **100% inside your browser**.
 Your map stays securely entirely on your machine.